Ed McMahon: Other roles

 McMahon also hosted Lifestyles Live, a weekend talk program aired on the USA Radio Network.
 Additionally, he also appeared in the feature documentary film, Pitch People, the first motion picture to take an in-depth look at the history and evolution of pitching products to the public.
 In the early 2000s, McMahon made a series of Neighborhood Watch public service announcements parodying the surprise appearances to contest winners that he was supposedly known for.

-(In fact, it is not clear whether the company McMahon fronted, American Family Publishers, regularly performed such unannounced visits, as opposed to Publishers Clearing House and its oft-promoted "prize patrol".)
+McMahon was originally hired to appear in Happy Gilmore and do the infamous fight scene with Adam Sandler, but according to Sandler, McMahon changed his mind after finding out about the movie's crude humor and so McMahon was replaced by Bob Barker.

 Towards the end of the decade, McMahon took on other endorsement roles, playing a rapper for a FreeCreditReport.com commercial and in a Cash4Gold commercial alongside MC Hammer.
 McMahon was also the spokesman for Pride Mobility, a leading power wheelchair and scooter manufacturer.
 His final film appearance was in the independent John Hughes themed rom-com Jelly as Mr. Closure alongside actress Natasha Lyonne.
-Mostly in the 1980s through the 1990s, McMahon was the spokesperson for Colonial Penn Life Insurance Company.
+Mostly in the 1980s through the 1990s, McMahon was the spokesperson for Colonial Penn Life Insurance Company, was also the spokesperson for American Family Publishers, where he would give big checks to people at their front doors with a camera crew.